Find Trade Colleges

 Metal and Plastic Rolling Machine Setters, Operators, and Tenders who work in Nevada, South Carolina, or Connecticut, make the highest salaries.

-Below is a list of the median annual salaries for Metal and Plastic Rolling Machine Setters, Operators, and Tenders in different U.S. states.
+How much do Metal and Plastic Rolling Machine Setters, Operators, and Tenders make in different U.S. states?

 State Annual Mean Salary